sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/complexity-and-big-o-notation.md

 In this example, you will find that the number of iterations of the inner loop depends on the value of `i` in the outer loop.
 Initially, when `i = 1`, the inner loop iterates once.
 When `i = 2`, the inner loop iterates twice.
 This repeats until `i = n` and the inner loop iterates n times.
 Therefore, through all values of `i`, the inner loop executes the sum of `1 + 2 + ... + n` times.
 Mathematically, this sum can be simplified to `n(n+2)/2`.
 Therefore, the complexity of the inner loop is O(n<sup>2</sup>).

-Don't worry if you didn't already know that simplfication.
+Don't worry if you didn't already know that simplification.
 A 10 year old discovered it back in the late 1700s.
 To be fair, they grew up to be an amazing mathematician and physicist.
 If you're not a naturally gifted 10 year old math wizard, you can find an explanation of the proof [here](https://www.youtube.com/watch?v=tpkzn2e5mtI).

 This pattern appears in software frequently enough that having the formula for the sum of 1 through N memorized is a good idea.